jonathangat/use-it-prague24/readme.md

-# USE-IT Conference Webmap 2024
+# USE-IT Prague Conference Webmap 2024
 This is an experimental webmap designed for the 2024 USE-IT conference in Prague.